ingram1107/zettel-notes/lit/@Meyer2005.md

 - [ ] Item 35: Consider alternatives to virtual functions
 - [ ] Item 50: Understand when it makes sense to replace `new` and `delete`

+# Item 40: Use multiple inheritance judiciously

+In multiple inheritance, overloaded functions are not examined based on its accessibility (public, private, or protected), but whether it is the best match.
+Therefore, it is unwise to inherit multiple classes that have the same function.
+We can disable this replication by implementing virtual base class.
+However, this comes with performance and space trades off.
+The author advises against the use of virtual base class unless it is necessary.
+If there is a case for that, don't put any data in it.
+A great use case of multiple inheritance is for defining interface via public inheritance, and implementation via private inheritance.